AmeelMD/qnds/README.md

-Nice rename—**`qnds`** has a sharp, professional feel 👌 (Quick Network Diagnostic Scripts, I’m guessing?).

-Since GitHub READMEs use Markdown, you can’t do exact "CSS-style" margins or padding, but we can:

-- Use `>` blockquotes to add **visual separation**
-- Use **code blocks** with titles (via `bash`, `powershell`, etc.) to draw attention
-- Add **headers + icons** for quick scanning
-- Use consistent spacing and horizontal rules to break up sections

-Here’s a polished version of your README section with better structure and focus:

----

 ## 🚀 Quick Network Diagnostic Scripts (Q.N.D.S.)

 Use these one-liners to collect network information and troubleshoot connectivity issues.
 Great for helping end users get you what you need—fast.